 Do you want to handle safe sex and birth control realistically?

-This question, of course, only pertains to characters who could conceivably (heh) get pregnant.
+The birth control question, of course, only pertains to characters who could conceivably (heh) get pregnant.
 Personally, I have my characters use condoms if they haven’t had the chance to have The Talk.
 As a reader, unprotected sex throws me out of the story and gives me a poor opinion of the characters’ judgement.
 However, not all readers react that way.